chiemelaevans/Team-Echo/README.md

 **Naive Bayes**: A probabilistic model based on Bayes' theorem, assuming independence between features.

 ## Results
 The models were evaluated using metrics such as accuracy, precision, recall, and F1-score.
 The performance comparison shows that each model has its strengths and weaknesses depending on the feature relationships and class separability in the dataset.
+For this project, the random forest was deployed.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 You can also open issues for any bugs or feature requests.